 VPN overview for Apple device deployment

-Secure access to private corporate networks is available in iOS, iPadOS, and macOS using established industry-standard virtual private network (VPN) protocols.
+Secure access to private corporate networks is available in iOS, iPadOS, macOS, tvOS, and watchOS using established industry-standard virtual private network (VPN) protocols.

-The iOS, iPadOS, and macOS operating systems support the following protocols and authentication methods:
+iOS, iPadOS, macOS, tvOS, and watchOS support the following protocols and authentication methods: